alexei-matveev/gtypist/lessons/cs.typ

 *:R12
 *:_R_S_R12
 #                                                            ../orig/r.typ:552
-I:Toto je poslední lekce.
-Pùjdeme na èísla.
+I:Toto je poslednÃ­ lekce.
+PÅ¯jdeme na ÄÃ­sla.
 *:_R_R_L113
 #                                                            ../orig/r.typ:553
 D:A1A A2A A1A A2A A1A A2A A1A A2A A1A A2A A1A A2A A1A A2A